merge/devrandom/x220/README.md

 ### suspend to RAM on closing lid
 TODO (most probably the same)

-### display in bootloader
-OK because using coreboot framebuffer

 ### GRUB usage
 TODO test using only GRUB's config as-is, but from coreboot's GRUB